embeddedinn/embeddedinn.github.io/_posts/2017-09-10-Developing-a-MQTT-Custom-Skill-For-Alexa.md

 ## Execution

-Now that the lambda is setup, you can go to the Alexa web-app, enable your test skill and try to use it.
+Now that a lambda is setup, you can go to the Alexa web-app, enable your test skill and try to use it.
 In case you skip account linking, the echo device will prompt you to do so and an account link card will be shown in the webapp.
-To monitor the MQTT messages, run the following command:
+To monitor MQTT messages, run the following command:

 ```
 mosquitto_sub -h test.mosquitto.org -p 1883 -t <email address>